application-dev-tsb/notes-language/Scala/README.md

 # Scala
 Object-oriented and Functional language.
 I probably will only use this with Spark.
 Strong inter-op with Java.
+One of the prettiest language out there.

 ## Important Topics
 - Collections